HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data: Related Work

-HEALNet capabilities for multi-modal fusion build on attention architectures \cite{vaswani_Attention_2017}.
-In this context, it also relates to approaches implementing a cross-modal attention component for intermediate and/or late fusion. `Multi-modal co-attention' (MCAT) \cite{chen_Multimodal_2021mcat} is an attention-based fusion approach that uses the tabular modality as the query and the imaging modality as the key and value array to train a cross-attention unit.
-This unit further serves as the main encoder ahead of the downstream task.
-Note that the co-attention only scales to two modalities since such co-attention units can only take in one set of query-key-value inputs. \citeauthor{chen_Pathomic_2022PathomicFusion} (\citeyear{chen_Pathomic_2022PathomicFusion}) present an intermediate fusion approach that first constructs modality-specific embeddings before passing them through a gating-based attention mechanism, combining the output via a Kronecker product.
-In turn, the resulting high-dimensional `3D multi-modal tensor' is used for a downstream survival prediction task.
-Similarly, \citeauthor{chen_Pancancer_2022} (\citeyear{chen_Pancancer_2022}) propose `Porpoise', a late fusion approach which implements modality-specific model encoders before combining each model's output via a gating mechanism.
-In the case of `Porpoise', the attention mechanism is only applied to the imaging modality (WSI), which serves as a method for learning more general representations by combing the patch-level latents, but also allows for explainable post-hoc image analysis of the identified regions.
-As such, an inherent limitation of such an approach is that it only applies to and considers uni-modal explanations. \looseness=-1
+\citet{chen_Pathomic_2022PathomicFusion} present an intermediate fusion approach that first constructs modality-specific embeddings before passing them through a gating-based attention mechanism, combining the output via a Kronecker product.
+In turn, the resulting high-dimensional `3D multimodal tensor' is used for a downstream survival prediction task.
+Similarly,~\citet{chen_Pancancer_2022} propose a late fusion approach which implements modality-specific model encoders before combining each model's output via a gating mechanism.
+Here, the attention mechanism is only applied to the imaging modality (WSI), which serves as a method for learning more general representations by combing the patch-level latents, but also allows for explainable post-hoc image analysis of the identified regions.
+An inherent limitation of such an approach is that the encoders are trained separately (without the other modality's context), and consequently, the explanations only account for unimodal information. \looseness=-1

+Another common limitation of all the above approaches is that they expect fixed tensor dimensions during training and inference.
+An alternative to this is presented with sequential fusion methods such as by \citet{swamy2023multimodn}, where modalities can be skipped if not present.
+Currently, the problem with this approach is that it only works on 1D tensors and latent states, relying on encoders specific to this architecture. \looseness=-1